 College Overview, Mission, and Vision

 Edgewood College provides academic and personal development opportunities for a diverse student population.
 The College offers its campus residents a variety of living accommodations in residence halls and apartments.
 Student services include academic advising, personal counseling, the availability of a spiritual counselor, financial aid, career planning, health services, recreational facilities, athletic and fine arts events, and social activities.
 Edgewood College and the University of Wisconsin-Madison offer a collaborative program that allows for course opportunities and shared use of libraries.
 The College offers personalized educational services and close interaction of students, faculty and staff.
-The College shares the Monroe Street campus with the Edgewood Campus Grade School and High School.
+The College shares its campus with the Edgewood Campus Grade School and High School.

 Sponsored by the Sinsinawa Dominicans, Edgewood College is a community of learners that affirms both its Catholic heritage and its respect for other religious traditions.
 The liberal arts are the foundation of all our curricular offerings in the humanities, arts, sciences and professional programs.
 Committed to excellence in teaching and learning, we seek to develop intellect, spirit, imagination and heart.
 We embrace and aspire to reflect the rich diversity of the world’s cultures and perspectives.
 We foster open, caring, thoughtful engagement with one another and an enduring commitment to service, all in an educational community that seeks truth, compassion, justice and partnership.

 Edgewood College, rooted in the Dominican tradition, engages students within a community of learners committed to building a just and compassionate world.
-The College educates students for meaningful lives of ethical leadership, service and lifelong search for truth
+The College educates students for meaningful lives of ethical leadership, service and lifelong search for truth.

 Edgewood College will be an inclusive model of learning, teaching, and scholarship.
 Our students, alumni, faculty, and staff will be recognized for their pursuit of purposeful lives, vibrant and sustainable communities, and a just world.